maragraziani/concept_discovery_svd/README.md

 <!-- ABOUT THE PROJECT -->
 ## About CDISCO

-This repo contains the implementation of the CDISCO toolkit proposed in the paper "nanan".
+This repo contains the implementation of the CDISCO toolkit proposed in the paper "Concept Discovery and Dataset Exploration with Singular Value Decomposition".
 The central question of this work is: Given a representation of a complex model such as its deep latent space, is this already an interpretable version?
 If not, is an interpretable representation of deep spaces a compressed representation of the original space?
+We propose to analyze the latent space of a deep neural network with Singular Value Decomposition, to discover a new representation of the space that best describes "what the model has learnt".
+By reweighting the singular vectors with a gradient-informed ranking, we identify directions in the latent space carrying the most relevant information for the model outcome.

 ### Functionalities

-CDISCO has multiple functionalities, which are described in the following.
+CDISCO can be used to identify the singular vectors, to visualize concept maps and to analyze the model internal state.

 CDISCO - main tool
 ```sh